robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>September 2017</td>
-  <td>I will be presenting my work on Robust zero-sum deep reinforcement learning at the first <a href="http://ai.stanford.edu/~tgebru/blackAI"><i>Black in AI workshop</i></a> at this  year's NIPS in Long Beach, CA. Be sure to check out my session on December 8.</td>
+  <td>I will be presenting my work on Robust zero-sum deep reinforcement learning at the first <a href="http://ai.stanford.edu/~tgebru/blackAI"><i>Black in AI workshop</i></a> at NIPS 2017.
+Be sure to check out my session on December 8.</td>
 </tr>

 <tr>
   <td class='col-md-3'>September 2017</td>
-  <td> It's confirmed!
-I'm attending this year's GPU Technology Conference in Washington, D.C.
-Please shoot me an email if you would like to meet.</td>
+  <td> I will be attending the 2017 NVIDIA GPU Technology Conference in Washington, D.C.</td>
 </tr>

 <tr>
   <td class='col-md-3'>August 2017</td>
-  <td> Finalist  at the <a href="http://www.iros2017.org/program/forums/efsc">3rd Entrepreneurship Forum and Startup Competition (2017).</a> If you are coming to IROS, please visit my booth on September 26.</td>
+  <td> I'm a <a href="https://lists.iais.fraunhofer.de/sympa/arc/euron-dist/2017-09/msg00065.html">finalist</a>  at the <a href="http://www.iros2017.org/program/forums/efsc">3rd Entrepreneurship Forum and Startup Competition (2017).</a></td>
 </tr>

 <!-- <tr>